 These headphones, unlike the DT990, are not stable.
 They fit a bit looser on the head when compared to the 990s and will easily fall off if you shake them too much.
 They're not meant to be used while exercising or running, and the non-detachable cable is cumbersome and will yank the headphones off your head if it gets hooked on something.

-The DT 880 are not very portable headphones.
+Like the DT 990 PRO and the DT 770, the DT 880 are not very portable headphones.
 They're bulky, they don't fold into a more compact format, and the ear cups don't lay flat either.
 This makes them quite cumbersome to carry on your person without a bag.
 Unfortunately, the provided carrying case adds so much bulk that they may not even fit into your backpack or gym bag.

 Comes with a soft case that will shield the headphones against scratches and minor water damage.
 It also protects them against some impacts but because it's a soft case it won't be ideal against accidental drops.
 Unfortunately, the case almost doubles the amount of space that they would take up in your bag.
 This makes them even less portable which is slightly disappointing.